carloskiki/rpi-devenv/README.md

 - In the actual hardware, the memory is not capped at 0x20000000, does not look mirrored either so I don't know what is going on there.

+- In multicore systems, if a register is accessed by both the ISR and main code, we have to be careful.
+Exclusive access must be ensured, and that means needing a critical section.
+This is because the ISR can be on any thread, not just the one that owns the peripheral object.

 ## Mini UART Interesting Registers
 IER:
 - Receive interrupt: assert when at least 1 byte in FIFO.